 #4.
 Retainer clip too low (34%)

 The retainer clip should be placed at armpit level.
-When it is too low there is risk your baby will not be properly restrained in the event of an accident and may suffer dangerous injury to the abdomen and internal organs.
+When it is too low, there is a risk your baby will not be properly restrained in the event of an accident and may suffer a serious injury to the abdomen and internal organs.

 #5.
 Safety belt used but not locked (23%)

-Installing the base with a seat belt is more challenging, and while it is perfectly safe when properly, we recommend using LATCH anchors due to the increased simplicity and ease-of-installation.
-If you do choose to install the base using a seat belt, we encourage you to choose one of the car seats that is relatively easy to install using a seat belt.
-Whe properly installed, you should not be able to move the base more than 1 inch in any direction.
-We'd also encourage you to visit your local car seat inspection station, and have them check out your seat installation, in your car, before your baby is born.
+Installing the base with a seat belt is more challenging, and while it is perfectly safe when correctly done, we recommend using LATCH anchors due to the increased simplicity and ease of installation.
+If you do choose to install the base using a seat belt, we encourage you to select one of the car seats that is relatively easy to install using a seat belt.
+When properly installed, you should not be able to move the base more than 1 inch in any direction.
+We'd also encourage you to visit your local car seat inspection station and have them check out your seat installation in your car before your baby is born.
 Visiting a car seat inspection station is a good idea in any case, but especially important if you are installing the base using the seat belt.
-The video below from The Car Seat Lady can help augment reading your car seat and vehicle owners manual, and having your seat belt installation checked at an inspection station:
+The video below from The Car Seat Lady can help augment reading your car seat and vehicle owners manual and having your seat belt installation checked at an inspection station: